kylrth/kylrth.github.io/content/post/truth-of-the-church.md

   - [ ] look at Peter Ingersoll's affidavit (1833) in *Mormonism Unvailed*
 - [ ] look at this [article](https://www.reddit.com/r/exmormon/comments/n8dtcm/this_is_probably_the_best_article_ive_seen_on_the/) about Captain Kidd and how the story may have influenced Joseph Smith
 - [ ] look into Bokovoy's opinions about the Book of Mormon, starting with [this summary post](https://www.reddit.com/r/mormon/comments/nlsihc/david_bokovoys_take_on_the_bom/)
+- look at Grant Palmer's thoughts on the preaching

 ## narrative complexity in the Book of Mormon